 The brief answer to this is… maybe.

-If you’re travelling from England, returning to England, and any stops you make on the way are either in a country where yellow fever isn’t present (eg the Netherlands, with KLM) or is a country where it is present (eg Kenya) but where you’re staying for less than 24 hours, YOU WILL NOT NEED A YELLOW FEVER INOCULATION.
+If you’re travelling from your home, returning to your home, and any stops you make on the way are either in a country where yellow fever isn’t present (eg the Netherlands, with KLM) or is a country where it is present (eg Kenya) but where you’re staying for less than 24 hours, YOU WILL NOT NEED A YELLOW FEVER INOCULATION.

 If, however, you’ve stayed for more than 24 hours in a country where yellow fever is present before visiting Tanzania, then YOU WILL REQUIRE A YELLOW FEVER INOCULATION.

-So which are the countries where Yellow Fever is present?
+So what are the countries where Yellow Fever is present?